 When it comes to office etiquette, some lines might be crossed because we all have our way of doing things.
-Some professionals shared with us what pisses them off at work, read on for some petty and straight-up funny personal office rules.

 Whether you are self-employed or employed by someone, we all have office etiquette - what we consider to be acceptable behaviour amongst those we work with, and those we work for.
 So we asked around from some professionals about what they consider to be office etiquette.